 Moreover, if customers aren’t getting the service they expect, they simply leave.
-A survey by American Express found that 78 percent of consumers have bailed on a transaction or not made an intended purchase because of a poor service experience.
+A survey by American Express found that 78% of consumers have bailed on a transaction or not made an intended purchase because of a poor service experience.

 Make satisfaction a priority.

 Happy customers are the result of great customer service.
 The experts at Help Scout recommend that you follow these three tips:

 - Embrace your complainers–they point out areas you can improve.

 - Create an internal process to track complaints and fix them.